Frequently Asked Questions by Parents

 We like our camps to be the same way because we’re firm believers that the shared experiences of the boarding life are irreplaceable and an essential part of the Rosey experience.

-Our sister schools Le Régent International School and JFK have from its very inception created a community of boarders and non-boarders.
-To reflect this spirit, day camps are on offer at Régent Camps in Crans-Montana and Swiss Outdoor Camp in Saanen.
+Our sister school JFK International School has from its very inception created a community of boarders and non-boarders.
+To reflect this spirit, day camps are on offer at Swiss Outdoor Camp in Saanen.

 Do you offer camps for children under 8 years old?